 If you let plaque sit for a few days it hardens and becomes very difficult to remove even by flossing and brushing regularly.
 This is known as gingivitis.
 At this point you need to see a dental professional to get professional treatment.

 Regularly visiting your dentist can save you a ton of pain, time, and money.
-If you need a dental plan that gives you coverage for basic and preventive procedures click here.
+If you need a dental plan that gives you coverage for basic and preventive procedures call us now at (866) 664-0276 and get a free quote in less than five minutes.

 Infections in the mouth such as Herpes, Thrush, and Abscess are more common than you think.
 They’re usually caused by viruses, bacteria, or fungi and they are typically a cause of swollen gums.